nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Finding a student while all students are being shown

-   1. Prerequisites: List all students using the `list` command.
-Sample data of students and appointments shown in the list.
+   1. Prerequisites: Sample data of students and appointments are loaded in Vax@NUS.

    1. Test case: `find A0221234N`<br>
       Expected: The student record and appointment belonging to Roy Balakrishnan whose matriculation number matches "A0221234N" will be shown.